GonzaPiccinini/GonzaPiccinini/README.md

 - 👋 Hi, I’m @GonzaPiccinini
 - 👀 I’m interested in learn programming
-- 🌱 I’m currently learning python/javascript
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on beginner projects
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me: gonzipiccinini@gmail.com

 <!---